 Wide range of repertoire includes 25 programmes from Bach to present day with emphasis on all the major sonatas of Beethoven and the romantics.
 Also includes music by living Scottish composers including John McLeod and Ronald Stevenson

-McLachlan's repertoire includes over 40 concertos and 25 recital programmes.
-He has performed the complete Beethoven piano sonata cycle four times, as well as the complete piano music of Brahms.
-He has given first performances of works by many composers, including Martin Butler, Ronald Stevenson, Charles Camilleri, Michael Parkin and even Beethoven!
-He has appeared as soloist with most of the leading UK orchestras.
+McLachlan’s repertoire includes over 40 concertos and 25 recital programmes.
+He has given first performances of works by many composers and has appeared as soloist with most of the leading UK orchestras.
 His recognition has been far-reaching, bringing invitations to perform on all five continents.
-At the same time he continues to give numerous concerts and master classes in the UK.

 McLachlan teaches at the Royal Northern College of Music and at Chetham’s School of Music in Manchester where he has been Head of Keyboard since 1997.
 In 2001 he founded the world famous Chetham’s International Summer School and Festival for Pianists www.pianosummerschool.com which is now in its 22nd season.
 Billed as ‘The Friendliest Summer School if the World’ it is the largest event of its kind devoted exclusively to piano and annually attracts over three hundred participants and an international faculty of over sixty celebrated pianist-teachers